Permission to Execute Roadworks - Notes for Guidance

 The conditions will be standard, but may include specific requirements in relation to the particular Road Works Permission being sought.

-Should the applicant wish to discuss their proposed road works before making a formal application, then please telephone the Ayrshire Roads Alliance Road Works Team by email
+Should the applicant wish to discuss their proposed road works before making a formal application, then please contact the Ayrshire Roads Alliance Road Works Team by email:

 Please note the following conditions, extracted from the list of Standard Conditions, which the applicant should be particularly aware of before making application.

 Permission to execute works will remain valid for a period of 10 working days* from the intended commencement date for the works, unless withdrawn by the Roads Authority where deemed appropriate.

 Further application must be made if the works do not commence within the 7 day period.
 (It may not be necessary to pay an additional basic inspection fee where the Roads Authority has not refunded the initial payment).